A favourite of mine for many years, Navroze seemed like the perfect opportunity to make this for my dessert table.

-It is a tad creamy, a bit sweet for the 21st century, but the nuts helps it cut down on the richness and creaminess leaving behind morsels of simply delectable bites to melt in the mouth!
+It is a tad creamy and a bit sweet for the 21st century, but the nuts help it cut down on the richness and creaminess, leaving behind morsels of simply delectable bites to melt in the mouth!

-Not for the faint heart, be prepared to either make some caramel, or take the simpler option of buying it ready to use at a deli/confectioner close by.
+Be prepared to either make some caramel, or take the simpler option of buying it ready to use at a deli or confectioner close by.

 Serves 12 -16

 Prepare two pans, approximately 24 cm/ 9 1/2 inch.
 Line each with parchment paper and butter thoroughly.

 In a food processor, pulse together the walnuts, flour, baking powder, and salt.
 The mixture should be like "crumbs" and not fine.